 LIKED THIS POST?
 PIN THIS PIC TO SAVE IT!

-I hope you liked this digital nomad packing list.
+We hope you liked this digital nomad packing list.
 Please share with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Maggie Fogg is a full-time traveler and writer.
 She left Toronto with a one-way ticket to Spain and has been making her way around the globe ever since.
 Currently, you can find her dancing and hiking her way around South America.
 Follow Maggie on Instagram.